Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Other tech integrations: Instagram, Creative Mail, Mailchimp, Calendly, Whatsapp, Pinterest, Revue, and more.

 = FLY HIGHER WITH INDIVIDUAL PLUGINS =
-Want industry leading performance and finer control over what features you install
+Want industry leading performance and finer control over what features you install?
+Install our stand-alone plugins to take your site to the next level.

 * [Akismet Anti-Spam](https://wordpress.org/plugins/akismet/)
 * [Jetpack VaultPress Backup](https://wordpress.org/plugins/jetpack-backup/)